This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Physical Milestones

-By four months old, most babies will be able to lift the head up unsupported, roll over front to back unassisted, hold and shake a toy, and bring the hand to the mouth.
+By four months old, most babies can lift the head unsupported, roll over front to back unassisted, hold and shake a toy, and bring the hand to the mouth.

 By six months, babies start to roll over in both directions and remain sitting up without help.
-They stand and bounce on their legs and begin to rock back and forth.
+They stand, bounce on their legs, and rock back and forth.

 By nine months, babies stand up with the support of something to hold on to, sit up without assistance, and crawl.

-By one year, most children can pull themselves up to stand and then walk with support.
-At eighteen months old, a child should be able to walk unassisted, help with undressing, use a cup, and eat from a utensil.[1]
+By one year, most children can pull themselves up to stand and walk with support.
+Toddlers should be able to feed themselves, walk without support, get dressed with minimal help, and go up and down stairs unassisted.[1]

 Cognitive Milestones